You are here

 Some insects such as aphids, soft scales, and white flies eat by sucking plant sap.
 Plant sap is rich in sugar but not as rich in other items the insect requires in its diet.
 This means the insects are eating excess sugar, and they have to get rid of it.
 When they do this, the honeydew falls on the plant or onto plants or structures below the host plant.

 You can control sooty mold by controlling the insects that produce this sugar-like material.
 There are several insecticides or combinations of insecticides available to control these sucking insects.
-The insecticide used will depend upon the insect, the host plant, and any safety considerations.
-Insect identification and insecticide selection are discussed in Extension Publication 2369 Insect Pests of Perennial Plants in the Home Landscape.
+The insecticide used will depend on the insect, the host plant, and any safety considerations.
+Insect identification and insecticide selection are discussed in MSU Extension Publication 2369 Insect Pests of Ornamental Plants in the Home Landscape.

-By Alan Henn, PhD, Extension Professor, Biochemistry, Molecular Biology, Entomology, and Plant Pathology.
+By Alan Henn, PhD, Extension Professor, Agricultural Science and Plant Protection.

 Print Friendly, PDF & Email